Victoria Square, Christchurch: The Commons

 The Arcades is a series of arched pergolas on the former Crowne Plaza hotel site.

 The Crowne Plaza (originally the Park Royal) was a hotel built in the north-western corner of the square in 1988.
 Construction of the hotel involved closing Victoria Street at the corner of Kilmore and Durham Street.
 Though this closure was met with opposition, it also prompted the complete redevelopment of the square that happened at the end of the 1980s.
 At the time of construction the L-shaped building had the largest atrium in New Zealand.
 It suffered significant earthquake damage and was demolished in 2012.

 After the demolition the former building footprint was renamed The Commons and used by the Gap Filler charitable trust as the location of several community projects.
 These included the "Pallet Pavilion" — an outdoor venue made from over 3000 blue wooden shipping pallets — and the "Retro Sports Facility" which provided a space for field sports such as football and cricket.
 It included a portable grandstand named the "Grandstandium" built on a flatbed trailer.

 The area is also home to The Arcades, a series of tall wooden arched pergolas that run diagonally from the corner of Kilmore and Durham Streets into the square.
 These provide a path for foot traffic entering the square from the north-west.
 Intended as a temporary feature, The Arcades were designed by architect Andrew Just for Jessica Halliday and Ryan Reynolds of the Life in Vacant Spaces trust, and built in 2013.
 The arches are designed to invoke a "vaguely gothic" feel, and were modelled on the shape of the south entrance to the Canterbury Provincial Council Buildings.
+The Arcades are owned by Te Pūtahi Centre for Architecture and City Making.

 In 2019 the world's largest public hāngī pits were dug on the site between The Arcades and the Town Hall.
 The pits were dug by representatives of Ngāi Tūāhuriri, a hapū of Ngāi Tahu, as part of the Christchurch Arts Festival.

 In 2024, Christchurch City Council confirmed that the Commons was being wound down as a public space, with the removal of public toilets.
 As of 2024 a sign on the site says it will likely be built on "in the foreseeable future".